-- Personal Genius Hour: Genius Hour or 20% Time comes from Google’s use of providing 20% of their employee time for personal passion projects.
+- Personal Genius Hour: I’ve written before about how the summer is a great opportunity to make something awesome and Genius Hour or 20% Time is a great model.
+The concept comes from Google’s use of providing 20% of their employee time for personal passion projects (though it actually began with 3M decades before Google ever adopted it).
 This might include learning a new skill, geeking out on some curious interest, or engaging in a creative work.
 The key thing is that it cannot be part of a classroom project.
 In other words, you can’t use this time to create lesson plans or classroom materials.
 Instead, by engaging in curiosity and creativity, you build empathy with your students.
 As you feel the creative struggle firsthand, it helps you relate to your students.
 It’s also a way for you to discover creative processes and strategies on your own that you can integrate into the PBL units you design for your students.

 - Online Courses and Webinars: There are many different options for online courses.
 They might be scheduled or self-paced.
 They might be synchronous (meeting via a video chat) or asynchronous.
 You might also do shorter webinars that give you a quick overview off a topic.
 Another option is a fully online full-day conference.

 - Rest and Play: It’s easy to forget this but rest and self-care are a form of professional development.
 When you go on walks or take a nap, your mind is actually super active and you end up making connections between unrelated ideas.
 This can lead to improved divergent thinking and creative breakthroughs.
 Ultimately, this helps you professionally as you design creative lessons and units.
 Self-care also allows you to be calmer and more patient as a teacher.
 It also you to recharge so you can be fully present and energized as a teacher.
 It’s easy for educators to feel guilty about downtime but it actually helps you grow professionally.